-Personally and professionally, I prefer using the same line of shampoo & conditioner.
-Manufacturers formulate shampoo and conditioner ingredients so they organically compliment each other.
-For instance, thick-dry-course hair, you’ll want to use a moisturizing shampoo & moisturizing conditioner from the same line.
+Personally and professionally, I prefer using the same shampoo line & conditioner.
+Manufacturers formulate shampoo and conditioner ingredients so they organically complement each other.
+For instance, thick-dry-course hair, performs best when a moisturizing shampoo & moisturizing conditioner from the same line is used.
 If you have thin-fine-compromised hair, use a strengthening light conditioning shampoo & light conditioner in the same line.
 If you have coarse-dry-fine hair use a light conditioning shampoo & moisturizing conditioner in the same line.

 Hair type can change over the course of time.
 And at extreme changes with an unexpected illness, stress, surgery and/or hormones.
 Shampoo & conditioner should be tailored specifically to each individual’s hair type as time progresses.

 Styling products are in a completely different realm than shampoo & conditioner.
 Switching between beauty lines with styling products create optimal benefits.
 Some days you may want to tame the main and other days, you may want to create voluminous curls.
 You may even want to switch up your hairstyle from day to night.

 Davines, Amika, Kevin Murphy and a little old school Paul Mitchell are my favorite product lines.
 Between the three, I can usually cover all my client’s needs.
 Also, each line is reasonably priced.